 Introduction and research questions

-The Alta-controversy was a civic conflict from 1978 to 1982 revolving around the building of a hydro-powerplant on the mountain plateau of Finnmarksvidda and the consequent civil unrest.
-The event is one of the few disturbances in Norway’s contemporary history and is noted for its large impact on Sami politics and rights.
+The Alta-controversy was a much-discussed civic conflict from 1978 to 1982 revolving around the building of a hydro-powerplant on the mountain plateau of Finnmarksvidda, the submerging of a Sámi village, as well as the loss of pastoral land and the consequent civil unrest.
+The event is one of the few large scale public disturbances in Norway’s contemporary history and is often remembered for its large impact on Sámi political rights and society.
+The controversy divided the local community and mobilized activists locally and nationwide.
 The controversy reached its climax when a commandeered cruise boat filled policemen anchored up in the local harbour and forcefully removed several protesters who had chained themselves firmly in the middle of the only access road to the building site of the dam in an event which came to be known as “The battle of Stilla”.

-This article will investigate the memory of the Alta-controversy by quantitatively and qualitatively analyzing how representations of the event have changed from the time of the event up until the present.
-By using text mining on the entire corpus of Norwegian newspapers from the period, this article experiments with how Natural Language Processing(NLP) can be utilized on large-size corpora to gain insights into how single events are represented in posterity and how these representations change over time.
+This article will investigate the memory of the Alta-controversy by quantitatively and qualitatively analysing how representations of the event have changed from the time of the event up until the present.
+By utilizing a corpus consisting of Norwegian newspapers from the period (N ≈ 84 000), this article show how Natural Language Processing(NLP) can be utilized to gain insights into how single events are represented in posterity and how these representations change over time.

+We show some possible solutions for researchers on collective memory facing issues with the enormity of the available data.
 Not having to make any delimitations to our material increases the degree to which we can generalize how the Alta-controversy is being referred to or framed at any given time in newspapers and, therefore, more precisely, say something about the collective memory and its change.

 Earlier research